-Turkey straddles the borders of Europe and Asia with the majority of the country in Southwest Asia.
-The country is bordered in the east by Georgia, Armenia and Iran with Iraq, Syria and the Mediterranean Sea in the south.
-The Aegean Sea, Greece and Bulgaria are to the west, and the Black Sea forms the northern border
+Location: Turkey straddles the borders of Europe and Asia with the majority of the country in Southwest Asia.
+It has a total area of 780,580 sq.km, that lies within Europe.
+The country is bordered at the east by Georgia, Armenia and Iran with Iraq, Syria and the Mediterranean Sea on the south.
+The Aegean Sea, Greece and Bulgaria are to the west, and the Black Sea forms the northern border.
+Turkey's geographical coordinates are 36° 00' to 42° 00' north latitude and 26° 00' to 45° 00' east longitude.